By: Elise D. Berlan, MD, MPH, FAAP

-Each year, more than a half-million U.S. girls in their teens or younger become pregnant.
-To help sort through the life-changing and emotional decisions they face, pregnant adolescents need straightforward information and judgement-free guidance and support.
+Teenage pregnancy rates have been declining for decades, recently dropping to their lowest point in more than 70 years in the United States.
+Still, many girls in their teens or younger become pregnant each year.
+To help sort through the life-changing and emotional decisions they face, pregnant adolescents need prompt and straightforward information and judgement-free medical guidance, support and care.

-In its policy statement, "Options Counseling for the Pregnant Adolescent Patient," the American Academy of Pediatrics (AAP) explains how to help teens get prompt medical care and basic, accurate information about all their options—while respecting everyone's personal, spiritual, and cultural perspectives.
-These options usually include having and raising the baby, making plans for relatives or an adoptive family to raise the baby, or terminating the pregnancy.
+In our policy statement, "Options Counseling for the Pregnant Adolescent Patient," the American Academy of Pediatrics (AAP) explains how to help teens get prompt medical care and basic, accurate information about all their options—while respecting everyone's personal, spiritual and cultural perspectives.
+These options usually include having and raising the baby, making plans for relatives or an adoptive family to raise the baby or terminating the pregnancy.

 Most teenagers who become pregnant decide to continue the pregnancy.
-It's important to connect them with early prenatal care and to encourage a healthy lifestyle—a well-balanced diet, daily exercise, and staying away from tobacco, alcohol, and drugs.
+Adolescents, especially younger ones, are more likely than women in their 20s to have medical complications during pregnancy.
+Their babies are also more likely to be born preterm, with low birth weight, and are less likely to survive.
+It's important to connect pregnant teens with early prenatal care and to encourage a healthy lifestyle—a well-balanced diet, daily exercise and staying away from tobacco, alcohol and drugs.

-If the teen decides to have and raise the baby, she may need help identifying a strong support system.
-Teens and young girls who have babies can certainly achieve their personal life goals and raise healthy successful children, but often it will be considerably more challenging.
+If the teen decides to have and raise the baby, they may need help identifying a strong support system.
+Teens and young girls who have babies can certainly achieve their personal life goals and raise healthy successful children, but often they will have more challenges to overcome.
+See "Helping Teen Parents and Their Children Build Healthy Futures."

-In kinship care arrangements, which have become increasingly common in recent years, a grandparent or other relative serves as a parent to the infant.
+kinship care arrangements, which have become increasingly common in recent years, a grandparent or other relative serves as a parent to the infant.
 This may be through an informal, private arrangement or through child welfare systems, which vary by state.
+Some adolescents may choose foster care for their baby when kinship care is unavailable or not suitable.

-Kinship care arrangements can give a teen an opportunity to be involved with raising his or her child, as well as the chance to take on responsibilities of parenthood in the future.
+Kinship care arrangements can give a teen an opportunity to be involved with raising their child, as well as the chance to take on responsibilities of parenthood in the future.
 Growing evidence also suggests that babies in kinship care arrangements fare better than those cared for by unrelated foster parents.
 However, kinship care arrangements face unique challenges.

 If you are considering raising your grandchild, here are some things to keep in mind: